-As discussed further in Note 2.C, the financial statements of the Bellaire Public Library have been prepared on a cash basis of accounting.
+As discussed further in Note 2.C, the financial statements of the Library have been prepared on a cash basis of accounting.
 This cash basis of accounting differs from accounting principles generally accepted in the United States of America (GAAP).
-Generally accepted accounting principles include all relevant Governmental Accounting Standards Board (GASB) pronouncements, which have been applied to the extent they are applicable to the cash basis of accounting.
+Generally accepted accounting principles include all relevant Governmental Accounting Standards Board (GASB) pronouncements, which have been applied to the extent they are applicable to the modified cash basis of accounting.
 In the government-wide financial statements, Financial Accounting Standards Board (FASB) pronouncements and Accounting Principles Board (APB) opinions issued on or before November 30, 1989, have been applied, to the extent they are applicable to the cash basis of accounting, unless those pronouncements conflict with or contradict GASB pronouncements, in which case GASB prevails.
-Following are the more significant of the Library's accounting policies.
+The most significant of the Library's accounting policies are described below.

-Notes to the Basic Financial Statements For the Years Ended December 31, 2006 and 2005
+Notes to the Basic Financial Statements For the Year Ended December 31, 2008 and 2007

-Note 2 - Summary of Significant Accounting Policies (Continued)
+Note 2 - Summary of Significant Accounting Policies (continued)